 Unique Abilities

 Then, about a dozen or so years later, it dawned on me that I was only seeking most of these activities to prove something, subconsciously perhaps.
-Once I became self aware that I was spending too much time, energy, and money doing things that I had no interest in, I started on a correction course.
+Once I became self-aware that I was spending too much time, energy, and money doing some things that I had no interest in, I started on a correction course.
 Going forward, I started to only work on the activities that I liked.
-Here is my point, as a BK-Short amputee, we have limited daily energy on our feet, which is usually less than standard size amputees, and certainly less than what we used to have before losing a leg.
+Here is my point: as a BK-Short amputee, we have limited daily energy on our feet, which is usually less than standard-size amputees, and certainly less than what we used to have before losing a leg.
 So, use this limited energy wisely, by doing the things that you want to do and the things that are meaningful to you.
 Don’t follow anyone else’s prescription, whether family, friends, or professionals.
-They just don’t know what you are capable of doing in your prosthesis, only you can figure this out.
+They just don’t know what you are capable of doing in your prosthesis; only you can figure this out.
 Basically, try the activities that you like, give it your best, and if you continue failing, then and only then you can decide to add this activity to the “no can do” list.